Useful pages on the regulator website

 Early in 2020, a document containing a list of requests to be made to different energy regulators, thought to be drafted by the CFE and known as the CFE Wish List (Pliego Petitorio de CFE), was leaked by the media.
 By means of this Wish List, the CFE is requesting a series of actions and modifications by the power sector authorities aimed at strengthening the position of the CFE in the power industry.
 If implemented, these actions and modifications could have a significant effect on the sector’s permit holders and the projects they have developed, as well as on the banks or markets that have financed them.
 Some of these actions or modifications would have no legal or contractual basis or would contravene certain provisions of the Constitution and the legal and regulatory framework applicable to the sector.

-The actions and modifications requested in the CFE Wish List, as implemented by SENER, include the following:
+The actions and modifications requested in the CFE Wish List, as implemented by or related to SENER, include the following:

-- CELs: In October 2019, SENER amended the clean energy certificates guidelines established in 2014 to grant clean energy certificates (certificados de energías limpias (CELs)) to grandfathered power plants that had started operation before August 2014, mainly owned by the CFE.
+- CELs: In October 2019, SENER amended the clean energy certificates guidelines established in 2014 to grant CELs to grandfathered power plants that had started operation before August 2014, mainly owned by the CFE.
 CELs were originally intended to serve as an economic incentive to renewable energy projects after the Energy Reform.
 Allowing the registration of CELs to already existing plants would create an excessive offer in the CELs market, with the consequent loss of their value.
 Several generators have filed amparo proceedings against the amendment of the CELs guidelines to protect their interests and investments.
-The courts have issued injunctions suspending the effects of this measure until final resolution of the amparo proceedings.
+The courts have declared the amendment of the CELs guidelines as unconstitutional in certain of the amparo proceedings filed against said measure.

 - SENER Reliability Policy: On 15 May 2020, SENER issued a policy on the reliability, safety, continuity and quality of the SEN (the Reliability Policy).
-The Reliability Policy mainly sets forth general guidelines on the planning, functioning and operation of the SEN and the Wholesale Electricity Market (MEM) to guarantee power supply in the SEN under the principle of reliability.
-The Reliability Policy places particular emphasis on the alleged link between the intermittence (variability) of the generation of renewable power plants (specifically, wind and solar photovoltaic facilities) and the reliability (or lack thereof) in the SEN. In general, the Reliability Policy gives SENER regulatory powers over the CRE and CENACE, contravening the industry structure created in the Constitution.
-Under the Policy, SENER imposes on CRE and CENACE additional procedures, analysis requirements, rules and costs, aimed at intermittent renewable power plants for the purposes of their interconnection to the grid, dispatch in the MEM and operation in the SEN. The changes set forth by SENER affect all activities within the power industry, particularly on power generation, the size of which is yet to be determined.
-As of June 2020, the Reliability Policy may affect 260 generation projects already in operation (representing 32.6GW), 56 generation projects in the construction or testing stage (representing 8.4GW), 130,000 projects of distributed generation, 82,500 job and US$44 billion of investments.
+The Reliability Policy mainly set forth general guidelines on the planning, functioning and operation of the SEN and the Wholesale Electricity Market (MEM) to guarantee power supply in the SEN under the principle of reliability.
+The Reliability Policy placed particular emphasis on the alleged link between the intermittence (variability) of the generation of renewable power plants (specifically, wind and solar photovoltaic facilities) and the reliability (or lack thereof) in the SEN. In general, the Reliability Policy gave SENER regulatory powers over the CRE and CENACE, contravening the industry structure created in the Constitution.
+Under the Policy, SENER imposed on CRE and CENACE additional procedures, analysis requirements, rules and costs, aimed at intermittent renewable power plants for the purposes of their interconnection to the grid, dispatch in the MEM and operation in the SEN. The Reliability Policy has been declared unconstitutional in several of the various amparo proceedings filed against it and SENER has issued a decree to withdraw it.

 Mexican O&G sector

-With the new administration, the Mexican energy industry has seen a shift with regard to the Energy Reform of 2013, with the current government seeking to strengthen both the CFE and PEMEX.
-Fear of a 180-degree shift has lessened since the Energy Reform required a constitutional amendment, which needs a supermajority quorum, an extraordinary amount of political negotiation and building a consensus between Mexico’s major political parties ‒ circumstances that are unlikely to occur.
+With the current administration, the Mexican energy industry has seen a shift with regard to the Energy Reform of 2013, with the current government seeking to strengthen both the CFE and PEMEX.
+Fear of a 180-degree shift has lessened since the Initiative to reverse the Energy Reform of 2013 was dismissed last April 2022.
+A constitutional amendment needs a supermajority quorum, an extraordinary amount of political negotiation and building a consensus between Mexico’s major political parties ‒ circumstances that did not occur in the mid-term elections and are unlikely to occur.
 A legal reform only requires a lower majority to be passed in Congress, but it must respect the constitutional principles that govern the industry.

 Some of the challenges the participants in the Mexican industry have faced include the following:

-- changes in public policies resulting in new regulation (such as the Reliability Policy);
+- changes in public policies resulting in new regulation;

 - changes in key personnel at the competent authorities, resulting in new interpretations of existing laws and regulations;